ecanoc/devart-template/project_summary.md

 The projects consists of an  App that allows the user to 'paint sound'.
 To be able to 'paint sound', an audio input gets transformed into a graphic representation which in turn gets transformed by the user via 'painting'.
 The trasnformed graphic representation then feeds back into the audio piece effectively modifying it.

 There are two very exciting components about the project -how to represent audio graphically, and vice versa, how does the modified image gets translated back into sound.
-Insert a description containing about 100 to 150 words, including your motivation and the meaning behind your idea and execution.
-The Judges will be keen to know how your idea pushes the boun

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.